OleFredrik1/masterthesis/README.md

 ## `/Webapp`

 This is the folder where the data visualization tool is.
+A demo is hosted at [https://mirna-visualizer.netlify.app/](https://mirna-visualizer.netlify.app/).

 ### `/Webapp/computations`